-Test method: DIN EN ISO 12937:2002
+Test method:

-Limit of DIN EN 14214: max.
-500 mg/kg
+DIN EN ISO 12937:2002

-AGQM limit (producers): max.
-220 mg/kg
+Limit of DIN EN 14214:

-Acceptance limit (producers): max.
-280 mg/kg
+AGQM limit (producers):

-AGQM limit (warehouse operators): max.
-300 mg/kg
+AGQM limit (warehouse operators):

-Acceptance limit (warehouse operators): max.
-370 mg/kg
+Acceptance limit (warehouse operators):

-Biodiesel can physically dissolve up to 1500 mg of water/kg biodiesel because it has a higher polarity than hydrocarbon-based fuels.
+Biodiesel can physically dissolve up to 0.0150 % (m/m) because it has a very high polarity.
 Since almost all production processes include a water wash, the product needs to be dried at the end of the biodiesel production.
 Subsequently, the storage conditions must be selected accordingly to avoid a renewed contamination of the biodiesel by atmospheric moisture.

-Fossil diesel fuels can dissolve only very small amounts of water, so when mixing with biodiesel with a very high water content, the dissolved water can precipitate.
-Freezing of potential free water can block filters or piping and it can cause corrosion or promote microbial growth.
-DIN EN 14214 requires a maximum water content of 500 mg/kg.
-Due to the problems described above, AGQM has set stricter requirements with a maximum water content of 220 mg/kg for producers and 300 mg/kg for warehouse operators.
-To consider current market conditions and requirements from fuel and automotive industries, the AGQM limit value for the water content has been raised to max.
-270 mg/kg for producers and max.
-320 mg/kg for warehouse operators in September 2021.
+Fossil diesel fuels can only absorb very small amounts of water, so dissolved water could precipitate when mixed with biodiesel that significantly exceeds the water limit.
+Free water can block filters or pipes by freezing, cause corrosion or promote microbial growth.
+DIN EN 14214 requires a maximum water content of 0.050 % (m/m).
+Due to the problems described above, AGQM has set stricter requirements with a maximum water content of 0.027 % (m/m) for producers and 0.039 % (m/m) for warehouse operators.

 Figure 5 shows the values for the water content.
-All samples tested are well below the standard limit and there are only two exceedances of the AGQM limit.
+All samples tested are well below the standard limit.
+An exceedance of the AGQM limit value occurred in four cases.